hpthomas/GPT_take_the_wheel/README.md

 This can be run via `gpt_assist` or `gpt_take_the_wheel`.
 With `gpt_assist`, the AI will propose changes and you can review them before applying.
 In `gpt_take_the_wheel`, the AI will automatically apply changes without waiting for your review, and shows you the `git diff`.

+This requires git, and can only work from the root of a git repository.

 # DANGER
 - This will automatically send the content of files in your git repository to the OpenAI API
-- This will automatically overwrite files in your repo with whatever ChatGPT suggests
+- If you run with `--auto-overwrite`, or use the `gpt_take_the_wheel` command, this will **automatically overwrite files in your repo** with whatever ChatGPT suggests
 - The cost can add up quickly if you use it a lot
 - The output will be often wrong, not what you wanted, or nonsense
-- It might not even work the way I'm describing here, it was kinda slapped together

 ## Usage
 ### Requirements